Office of Student Affairs

 People organize, learn, retain, and use medical knowledge via somewhat different routes.
 The Office of Medical Education's Academic Development Office offers a variety of support programs and services to facilitate students' successful progression through the medical curriculum.
 For guidance in enhancing your learning and capitalizing on the many resources available, please make an appointment with the Office of Medical Education in HSF1, Room 148 (410-706-6613).
 A complete description of these services is provided in the section on the Office of Medical Education.

 Student career advising is a process that begins in the first year of medical school, and continues well into the fourth year.
 Our school participates in the Careers in Medicine project (CiM), initiated by the American Association of Medical Colleges (AAMC).
 An important first step is for students to assess their values, skills, strengths and weaknesses in a generic sense.
 OSA offers individual appointments to discuss these results.
 In the second year of school, students will participate in interest groups and get a feel for what different medical careers are all about.
 In the third year, while immersed in the clinical setting, specialty workshops will be offered to help students adapt their skills to various fields.
 Junior/Senior night and faculty mentoring programs are offered as well.
 In the fourth year, faculty counselors and individual meetings with OSA deans will further help in career counseling.
 The Careers in Medicine program will be incorporated as a web page on MedScope.

 The Office of Student Research provides research training opportunities for undergraduate and medical students.
-These paid experiences are provided primarily during the summer months and afford students the opportunity to acquire valuable research experience under the direction of medical school faculty both at the school and abroad.
+These experiences are provided primarily during the summer months and afford students the opportunity to acquire valuable research experience under the direction of medical school faculty both at the school and abroad.
 For additional information see Office of Student Research.